yhdchoi/spring_cloud_msa/product-service/README.md

 ## Server-to-Server Communication - Rest Client

 For the communication between services, I have implemented RestClient.
+Here I have set up a single custom rest client so that multiple services can implement.
 There are three rest client services.
 First one is for managing inventory for each product and the other two for managing images and videos for each of products.